nhmathis/AccelerateGitTutorial/README.md

  <img width="700" alt="Screen Shot 2022-04-25 at 8 27 57" src="https://user-images.githubusercontent.com/49797284/165099470-bba07045-d608-40ff-9868-d31e866b509d.png">
 </p>

-Each integration will have different pattetrns for github we have:
+Each integration will have different parameters for github we have:

 * Integration Name: This integration name will be used later on the linking rules, lets keep it consistent.
 * API URL: The current API URL used by github is https://api.github.com
 * Owner: when you copy the repository this will be your username.
 * Personal access token: the token obtained during github setup.
-* repositories: you can add multiple reppositories, in this case its only one.
+* repositories: you can add multiple repositories, in this case its only one.
 * branches: you can also observe multiple branches, in this case we are only observing main.

 Here is a sample of what the integration set up will look like, if its different you might be on an older version of the release, you can update by clicking on the "check for upgrades button"